mskelton/eslint-plugin-sort/docs/rules/exports.md

 The configuration example above shows how this works where default exports are the first sort group even though they have the highest order and are thus the last sort group in the resulting code.

+### `caseSensitive`

+If `true`, enforce exports to be in case-sensitive order.

+### `natural`

+If `true`, enforce imports to be in natural order.
+Natural order compares strings containing combination of letters and numbers in the way a human being would sort.
+For example, `a-10` would come after `a-3` when using natural ordering.

 ## When Not To Use It